Styles and Prices

 Detailed vector illustrations

-An illustration, any illustration which I make, is a simplification of reality.
-An attempt to show the most important characteristics of an animal, plant, or landscape in dots and lines.
+Every illustration I create represents a simplification of reality, aimed at highlighting the most essential characteristics of an animal, plant, or landscape through dots and lines.

-My reptile drawings are an example of the amount of detail that I love most.
-Small dots almost resemble individual scales, while I still simplify the background to larger patches of uniform colours.
-Such a detailed illustration typically takes me one to several days to make.
+My reptile drawings exemplify the level of detail I most enjoy working with.
+Small dots can mimic individual scales, while the background is simplified into broader patches of uniform colours.
+A detailed illustration like this can take me anywhere from one day to several days to complete.

 What are vector-images?

-Vector images are often preferred for printed material, however, not all computer programs can open them.
-For instance, for this website, I had to convert my vector illustrations to raster images, otherwise your browser could not show them!
+Vector images are often favoured for printed materials due to their scalability and detail.
+However, not all software can open them.
+For example, to display my vector illustrations on this website, I had to convert them into raster images, as your browser would not be able to render them otherwise!

 Comparison betwene a raster photograph and a vector illustration of a butterfly.